CrowdStrike/Cloud-AWS/Control-Tower/documentation/implementation-guide.md

     * *ec2:DescribeSecurityGroups*
     * *iam:ListAccountAliases*

-    The custom Lambra resource will register the account with CrowdStrike Discover for Cloud using an API call.
-The role ```arn`` together with the details of the log archive S3 bucket are passed in an HTTP POST to CrowdStrike.
+    The custom Lambda resource will register the account with CrowdStrike Discover for Cloud using an API call.
+The role ``arn`` together with the details of the log archive S3 bucket are passed in an HTTP POST to CrowdStrike.

 # Pre-requisites
 Customers will require the following: